 - It is important that you request a safety/falling lesson when you arrive as well as review the kids’ safety brochure that we provide at the front desk.

 - For every 5 climbers, you must provide at least one Touchstone-certified belayer over the age of 18.
-A certified belayer has a permanent Touchstone belay card or can pass our belay test with no assistance.
+A certified belayer has a laminated Touchstone belay card or can pass our belay test with no assistance.
 It is recommended that any belayers take the Intro to Climbing Classes prior to the day of your event if a refresher is needed.

 - For every 3 kids under the age of 14 years old, you must provide 1 adult chaperone.